Look Up Free Cuyahoga County Public Records on Anyone

 Nevertheless, the BCI allows citizens to obtain copies of criminal history for themselves to ensure that they are correct and complete.

-Performing a Background Check Through the Bureau of Criminal Investigations (BCI): The first step is to complete and submit identifying information such as full legal names and current addresses for the subject of the record.
+Conducting a Background Check Through the Bureau of Criminal Investigations (BCI): The first step is to complete and submit identifying information such as full legal names and current addresses for the subject of the record.

 Next, a set of fingerprints will be required to be obtained, which are then transmitted for a check.
 These BCI locations are: